rafaelfigueredog/Quine-McCluskey/README.md

 # Quine-McCluskey
 Boolean expressions simplifier

-Project presented the discipline algorithms and programming.
+Project presented to the first discipline of algorithms and programming.

+Computer engineering

 Professor: Henrrique Cunha